justwes2/blog-scratch/src/pages/gcp_dev_pt3.md

         --metadata-from-file startup-script=PATH/TO/FILE/install.sh
     ```
    You can store the file locally or in a bucket.
 More [info](https://cloud.google.com/compute/docs/startupscript)
-- Creating custom metadata tags: You can attach tags/labels to resources to filter for cost, routing, access, and other funtionality.
+- Creating custom metadata tags: You can attach tags/labels to resources to filter for cost, routing, access, and other functionality.
 More in the [Docs](https://cloud.google.com/compute/docs/labeling-resources).
 - Creating a loadbalancer for Compute Engine instances: GCP offers a number of different load balancers, per [Docs](https://cloud.google.com/load-balancing/docs/load-balancing-overview):
     - [HTTPS](https://cloud.google.com/load-balancing/docs/https/): The most robust.
-Lots of features for routing rules, service based routing, global availiblity, and so on
+Lots of features for routing rules, service based routing, global availability, and so on
     - SSL: Global, TCP with SSL offload, external
     - TCP Proxy: TCP without offload(doesn't preserve client IPs), global, external
     - Network TCP/UDP: No ssl offload, preserves client IPs, regional, external
     - Internal TCP/UDP: Regional, internal

 3.3 Deploying applications and services on Google Kubernetes Engine.
 - Deploying a GKE cluster: `gcloud container clusters create [arguments]`.
-[Clusters](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) can be zonal, regional, private (nodes not accessable on internet), and alpha (not recommended for public use)
+[Clusters](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) can be zonal, regional, private (nodes not accessible on internet), and alpha (not recommended for public use)
 - Deploying a containerized application to GKE: Create a [Deployment](https://cloud.google.com/kubernetes-engine/docs/concepts/deployment).
 A deployment is a set of identical pods running a set of containers defined in a manifest (YAML) file.
 Here's a [tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app)
 -  Configuring GKE application monitoring and logging: [StackDriver](https://cloud.google.com/monitoring/kubernetes-engine/) supports monitoring for GKE.
 Legacy StackDriver (GA) and SD Kubernetes Monitoring (beta) are offered.
 There is a Stackdriver K8s Monitoring Console dashboard showing metrics.
 - Creating a load balancer for GKE instances: GKE supports TCP/UDP and HTTP(S) load balancers for public access.
 TCP load balancers are not aware of individual HTTP(S) requests, and do not feature health checks.
 HTTP(S) loadbalancers use Ingress, and are sensitive to requests to make context aware decisions.
 They feature URL maps the TLS termination.
 GKE automatically configures health checks.
 More [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/http-balancer).
 Internal load balancers are a service that can be configured like [so](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing).
 The service's `spec` will include `type: LoadBalancer` in the `service.yaml`.
 See example: